-Persuasive Standard : The student develops and demonstrates persuasive writing that is used for the purpose of influencing the reader.
-The student will: LA.1112.4.3.1 - write essays that state a position or claim, presents detailed evidence, examples, and reasoning to support effective arguments and emotional appeals, and acknowledges and refutes opposing arguments; and LA.1112.4.3.2 - include persuasive techniques (e.g., word choice, repetition, emotional appeal, hyperbole appeal to authority, celebrity endorsement, rhetorical question, irony, symbols, glittering generalities, card stacking, testimonials, bandwagon, image association, transfer).
+Persuasive Standard: The student develops and demonstrates persuasive writing that is used for the purpose of influencing the reader.
+The student will: - write essays that state a position or claim, presents detailed evidence, examples, and reasoning to support effective arguments and emotional appeals, and acknowledges and refutes opposing arguments; and LA.910.4.3.2 - include persuasive techniques.

-- will communicate either orally or in writing preferences about familiar topics: - explore persuasive techniques in writing in a group setting to include word choice, repetition and emotional appeal; - use some quote or sources of information to support written statements.
+- will communicate either orally or in writing preferences about familiar topics; - explore persuasive techniques in writing in a group setting to include word choice, repetition and emotional appeal; - use some quote or sources of information to support written statements.